-Data Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates Aboriginal and Torres Strait Islander share of expenditure provided by jurisdictions Unpublished AIHW estimates based on AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2008-09 (Cat. no. HWE 53) and AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2010-11 (Cat. no. HWE 57) 2008-09 2010-11 2010-11
+Data Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates 2015-16 Estimates Aboriginal and Torres Strait Islander share of expenditure provided by jurisdictions Unpublished AIHW estimates based on AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2008-09 2010-11 2013-14 2013-14

-Service use measures: The service use measure for health administration not elsewhere classified is the Aboriginal and Torres Strait Islander proportion of the resident population .
+The convice use measure for health administration not alcouthers alconified in The service use measure for health administration not elsewhere classified is the Aboriginal and Torres Strait Islander proportion of the resident population .
 The AIHW classifies a proportion of this expenditure as expenditure for Aboriginal and Torres Strait Islander Australians based on population proportions and other information obtained from data suppliers that are able to directly identify administration expenses, which can be directly related to the administration of Indigenous health programs.
-Indigenous status under-identification: It is assumed that there is no Indigenous under-identification for this GPC category.
-Service delivery cost differential: It is assumed that there is no cost differential for this GPC category.
+It is assumed that there is no Indigenous under-identification for this GPC category.
+It is assumed that there is no cost differential for this GPC category.